AdityaAbhilash/Online-Judge/README.md

 - **Problem Details Page**: View detailed problem descriptions, input/output examples, and interact with an integrated code editor.

 ## Website

-For more information and to try out AlgoApex, visit our website: [AlgoApex Website](https://www.algoapex.online)
+For more information and to try out AlgoApex, visit my website: [AlgoApex Website](https://www.algoapex.online)

 ## Built With

 The project is based on the MERN stack with the help of additional tools such as Docker, AWS, and Vercel.